donmarquez/marquez-geocentrism-test/README.md

 💡 **Conclusion**:
 > The Marquez AI Geocentrism Test complements the Turing Test by revealing whether an AI can *escape inherited error*, not just *imitate fluency*.
 It redefines AI evaluation along **epistemological and scientific** lines.

+In essence, the Turing Test evaluates an AI's ability to act like a person, while Marquez Ai Geocentrism Test evaluates its ability to think like a scientist.
+They are both profound questions, but they measure fundamentally different and complementary dimensions of intelligence.

 ---